jcbm/notes/Domain_modeling_made_functional(Wlaschin, Scott)/Ch_01_Introducing_Domain_Driven_Design.md

 Domain experts, the development team, other stakeholders, and the source code itself all share the same model.
 No translation from the domain expert’s requirements to the code; the code is designed to reflect the shared mental model directly.

-Benefits
+Benefits:

-• Faster time to market.
+- Faster time to market.
-• Less waste.
+- Less waste.
-• Easier maintenance and evolution.
+- Easier maintenance and evolution.

 ## Understanding the Domain Through Business Events